calvarezgarreton/cr2sub/README.md

  Monthly time series after applying an outlier-removal procedure.
 The code for outlier detection and removal is available in _scripts_.

 **cr2sub_v1.1_attributes.csv**<br>
-Metadata of the observation wells extracted from the _.xls_ files downloaded from DGA website (_input_), and a range of climatic, topographical and pedological attributes computed from on ancillary information (available in _input_):
+Metadata of the observation wells extracted from the _.xls_ files downloaded from DGA website (_input_), and climatic, topographical and soil attributes computed from on ancillary information (available in _input_):
 <small>
 - cr2sub_id: unique observation well identifier in cr2sub database.
 The cr2sub_id is the same as the DGA well code, without the identification last digit.<br>
 - dga_well_code: unique observation well identifier in DGA database, as reported in the _.xls_ downloaded file.<br>